Hosted Graphite Docs

 • Draw Null As Zero - Assume that a missing metric value for a given time point is the same as that metric equaling 0.

 Note - For ‘Slope Line’ and ‘Staircase Line’ it is assumed that data points are close enough together or that the graph resolution is coarse enough to result in a connected path.
 Using ‘Connected Line’ is similar to ‘Slope Line’ but renders a continuous path.
-For those wishing to use ‘Staircase Line’ but are seeing gaps, you can apply the Keep Last Value function (Graph Data -> (choose metric) -> Apply Function -> Special -> Keep Last Value).
+For those wishing to use ‘Staircase Line’ but are seeing gaps, you can apply the function (Graph Data -> (choose metric) -> Apply Function -> Special -> Keep Last Value).

 • Area Mode